comdex-official/comdex/SECURITY.md

 ## Feature request

 For a feature request, e.g. module inclusion, please make a GitHub issue.
-Clearly state your use case and what value it will bring to other users or developers on Juno.
+Clearly state your use case and what value it will bring to other users or developers on comdex.

 ## Severity Characterization